columbiaviz/dbt-assignment/README.md

     # run in the command line, or manually download the file
     wget "https://www.dropbox.com/s/6bq1q8bf3xnfb6t/incarceration.db"

+If this database file does NOT work with your installed version of duckdb, it's OK.
+You can create the table yourself:

+    # 1. download the CSV file

+    # 2. run duckdb:
+    duckdb

+    # 3. create the table in the duckdb prompt.
+"D" below is their prompt
+    D CREATE TABLE incarcerations as SELECT * FROM read_csv_auto(PATHTOCSV)

 Now we configure your global dbt profile to actually use duckdb,